tzussman/valparse/README.md

   - Count errors and leaks *(if applicable)*
   - Error and leak parsing *(if applicable)*
   - Fatal signal parsing *(if applicable)*
-- Optional `.supp` file generation
+- Optional user-friendly `.supp` file generation

 ### TOPLEVEL tags
 *valparse* checks for the existence and correct formatting of the following TOPLEVEL tags: